cfpb/design-system/docs/pages/featured-content-modules.md

   #### Heading

-  * Maximum 35 characters including spaces
+  * Maximum 35 characters

   #### Description

-  * Maximum 160 characters including spaces
+  * Maximum 160 characters

   * Should be action-oriented and succinctly state what the item is about and how it relates to the main content of the page